gkettani/Ninja-jump/README.md

-# My game
+# Doodle jump with javascript

-This is my first game ever made with Javascipt
+This is my first game ever made with Javascript.